CodeFellows-Curve/curve-front-end/README.md

 - [ ] `src/pages/app/index.js`: Move {connect} to a component within the app root
 - [ ] `src/reducers/graph-reducer.js`: Dispatch 'handleTrackMilestoneChange' somehow with parameters (state.focusedTrackId, newMilestone)
 - [ ] `src/utils/auth-service.js`: Silent auth will not work with Google test key Auth0 provides for development; generate Google keys and add them to the Auth0 configuration.
+- [ ] GraphQL query and mutations testing.

 ## Recommendations for future development